Stadio Riviera delle Palme

 The Stadio Riviera delle Palme is a multi-use stadium in San Benedetto del Tronto, Italy.
 It is currently used mostly for football matches and is the home ground of S.S.
 Sambenedettese Calcio.
-The stadium has a capacity of 13,708 and it lies between San Benedetto and its civil parish Porto d'Ascoli.
+The stadium has a capacity of 13,708 people and is located in the "Brancadoro" area, Ragnola neighbourhood of San Benedetto del Tronto.

 History

 The stadium, with a steel supporting structure based on a structural design by Eng.
 Luigi Corradi and architect of the arch.
 Vincenzo Acciarri, was built in the mid-80s and awarded at European level as the best sports work in steel and prefabricated reinforced concrete.
 It was inaugurated on 10 August 1985 with a friendly match between S.S.
 Lazio and S.S.
 Sambenedettese Calcio, although many consider the unofficial inauguration of 13 August 1985 with a friendly match between A.C.
 Milan and Sambenedettese, a team that competes in the home matches and has its registered office, as well as 20,000 spectators in the stands.
+The stadium recorded its highest capacity at 23,000 people during a match in 1997.

+The roof of the stadium has a photovoltaic system, with 4,546 solar panels in polycrystalline silicon of 220 nominal power.
+It is the second Italian stadium, after Stadio Marc'Antonio Bentegodi, to use solar panels.